Testing of different laser drivers from eBay/Amazon

 possible to adjust the laser power using a PWM signal from the CNC or 3D printer controller.

-Table 1 shows the measurements results for the 2A current stabilization mode.
+Table 1 shows the measurement results for the 2A current stabilization mode.

 |Good Laser a-11-4(Vin=12V) Ic=2A Uc=9V|